The aroma of a delicious soup bubbling away on the stove in winter is sure to tempt the taste buds

 - You can reduce the saturated fat.
 Traditional soups are made on the higher fat cuts of meat.
 By choosing lean meat for soups you can considerably reduce the amount of saturated fat and reduce the risk of lifestyle related diseases.
 Switch high saturated fat coconut cream for evaporated light milk and coconut essence.

 - It fills you up.
-The combination of protein and fibre from the veggies will help to keep you feeling fuller for longer.
+The combination of protein from meat or legumes, and fibre from the veggies will help to keep you feeling fuller for longer.
 This means you’re less likely to go hunting for treat foods after a big bowl of soup.

 - It’s a comfort food without the extra calories.
 In winter, we tend to crave high fat stodgy foods which contribute to weight gain.
 Healthy homemade soups can provide all the comfort without the fat.